Opinion | What Biden should say to Manchin and Sinema on filibuster reforms

 Right now, Democrats lack the 51-vote majority (including the vice president) to make a rule change.
 Senate Majority Leader Charles E. Schumer (D-N.Y.) explained Wednesday, “We’re actively discussing potential changes in the rules that hopefully can get all 50 of us there.”
 This was after nine Democratic senators met with Manchin for more than two hours Tuesday night to discuss reforms.
 Schumer conceded it was an “uphill fight.”

 Biden can reassure his base he’s fighting right up to the end.
-First, he can make clear that any change made to the filibuster must be on an up-or-down vote.
+First, he can make clear that any change made to the filibuster must eventually result in an up-or-down vote.
 If the Senate moves to a “talking” filibuster (i.e., those objecting to a bill must speak on the Senate floor with the support of at least 40 other senators to prevent cloture), there must still be a process to end debate and for a vote to take place.
 That might be a limit on hours for debate or a gradual ratcheting down of the votes needed for cloture.
 What is not acceptable is to make some small procedural change that does not result in a definitive vote on the reform packages.

 Second, Biden should demand a vote on the floor on a filibuster change.
 If they lose, they lose.
 But it will then be clear who was responsible for a loss on voting rights.
 Everyone must be accountable for either defending democracy or allowing cynical Republicans — who almost certainly would dump the filibuster at the drop of a hat if it suited them (as they did on confirming Supreme Court justices) — to do permanent damage to the sanctity of elections.